Appropriate Interfacility Patient Transfer

 - The optimal health and well-being of the patient should be the principal goal of patient transfer.

-- Emergency physicians and hospital personnel should abide by applicable laws regarding patient transfer.
+- Emergency physicians, advance practice providers, and facility personnel should abide by applicable laws regarding patient transfer.
 All patients should be provided a medical screening examination (MSE) and stabilizing treatment within the capacity of the facility before transfer.
-If a competent patient requests transfer before the completion of the MSE and stabilizing treatment, these should be offered to the patient and documented.
-Hospital policies and procedures should articulate these obligations and ensure safe and efficient transfer.
+If a competent patient requests transfer before the completion of the MSE and stabilizing treatment, these services should be offered to the patient and informed refusal documented.

-- The transferring physician should inform the patient or responsible party of the risks and the benefits of transfer and document these.
+- The transferring facility is responsible for informing the patient or responsible party of the risks and the benefits of transfer and document these.
 Before transfer, patient consent should be obtained and documented whenever possible.

-- An appropriate medical summary and other pertinent records should accompany the patient to the receiving facility or be electronically transferred as soon as is practical.
+- All pertinent records and copies of imaging studies should accompany the patient to the receiving facility or be electronically transferred as soon as is practical.

 - When transfer of patients is part of a regional plan to provide optimal care at a specialized medical facility, written transfer protocols and interfacility agreements should be in place.

-To ensure optimal patient care, nonhospital satellite medical facilities should abide by transfer standards much the same as those outlined above.
+To ensure optimal patient care,non-hospital medical facilities should abide by transfer standards much the same as those outlined above.
 Laws and regulations relevant to the Emergency Medical Treatment and Labor Act1 (EMTALA) exist in many states.
-Physicians who participate in patient transfer decisions should be aware of applicable state-specific transfer laws and regulations.
+Physicians who participate in patient transfer decisions should be aware of applicable federal and state-specific transfer laws and regulations.